cadence-tools/cadence-for-intellij-platform/README.md

 - If you make changes on the code, generate any sources needed, and run the runide again
 - If after changes you see "strange" results, it's a good idea to actually delete the `gen` folder and rerun the generations

-## Making changes on the language recognition
+## Making changes to the language recognition

 ### Cadence.bnf
 - Declares the high level Token types